 With this type of working model, team members can arrive late in the morning and leave later at night or start their day early and finish at the beginning of the afternoon.

 Increase employee engagement

-Take advantage of the energy cycles
+Take advantage of the energy cycles and increase productivity

 While some of us are early birds, others may perform better at night.
-Taking energy cycles into account is very important as it can totally shift the productivity level of your collaborators.
+Taking energy cycles into account is very important as it can shift the productivity level of your collaborators.
 By letting them work at the time of the day that suits them the best, you also ensure that their tasks are done in a shorter period of time.